Q: What are the exact dimensions of the A2B Analyzer?

 Q: Where is pin 1 on the GPIO connector?

 A: Pin 1 is the upper right pin on the connector.
-This is not currently specified in the A2B Analyzer hardware reference manual.
+Please see the A2B Analyzer hardware reference manual for more details.

 Q: What voltage level is supported by the GPIO on the A2B Analyzer?